dalehurwitz/fantasy-app/README.md

 # fantasy-app

 A little app I hacked together to help me with my NFL Fantasy League Draft.
+Created with mobile in mind but works fine on desktop.

 http://play.dalehurwitz.com/fantasy/